opnfv/functest-kubernetes/README.md

 To test a Kubernetes without access to Internet, repository mirrors needs to be provided.

-Currently, only rally and security tests supports this feature.
+Currently, only ims, rally and security tests supports this feature.

 There's two ways for providing the repository mirrors: